French designer Nelly Ben Hayoun wants volunteers to live with a volcano in their lounge.

 The volcano is currently on show in the windows of the Wellcome Trust in London.

 It was first presented at Sunbury Workshops during the London Design Festival last month.
-See all our stories about the festival in our special category.
+All our stories about the London Design Festival 2010

 The information that follows is from Nelly Ben Hayoun: